-You want to keep a constant and effective level of your RA drugs in your system, so any reduction in dose would be very gradual.
-You can help keep that effective level constant by taking your medications at the same time every day.
+You want to keep a constant and effective level of your RA drugs in your system, so if you are able to cut back on your medicine, it would be a slow change.
+It helps if you take your medicine at the same time every day.

-Are you having any trouble with side effects from your RA medications?
+Do you have any trouble with side effects from your RA medications?

 For example, many drugs used to treat RA can cause upset stomach.
-To help, your doctor may suggest changing the time of day you take the drug, or tell you to take it with food.
-Sometimes doctors will suggest you take medicine to reduce nausea and stomach acid.
+To help, your doctor may suggest that you change the time of day you take the drug, or tell you to take it with food.
+Sometimes doctors recommend that you take medicine to reduce nausea and stomach acid.

 Do you use reminders to help you take medicine on schedule?

 Sometimes when we feel better and get busy, we forget to take the medications that helped us feel better in the first place.
 See if any of these simple tips would make life with RA easier for you.